secretgraph/secretgraph/README.md

 -   if type=Message switch strings to Inbox, Send
 -   find way how Messages sent can be differed from messages received
 -   contents handler for bigger list of contents

--   merge configuration client side in case of updates
--   maybe: encrypt some content tags, like name